 Never give out children's names to the public - just the parents' names and a description is enough.
-If a child has not been claimed after 30 minutes the police and / or social services should be notified and their advice sought.
+If a child has not been claimed after 30 minutes the police should be notified and their advice sought.
 If a child is reported missing the police and site security must be notified immediately.